Art & Music Supplies

 The Candyman Strings & Things

-If you're a musician in Santa Fe, this favorite is instrumental.
-Here you can buy a new banjo, drum kit or guitar—and take lessons or join clubs to get better at your instrument of choice.
+If you're a musician in Santa Fe, this favorite is just the place to buy a new banjo, drum kit or guitar—and take lessons or join clubs to get better at your instrument of choice.

 The Good Stuff